navraj223/navraj223/README.md

-hi im navraj doing computer science specializing in cybersecurity
+Specilizing in cybersecurity
+My main projects are in the "projects" folder